-Accumulated Other Comprehensive Income
+Accumulated Other Comprehensive Income (Loss)

-Accumulated other comprehensive income at June 30, 2018 and December 31, 2017 was as follows:
+Accumulated other comprehensive income (loss) at June 30, 2019 and December 31, 2018 was as follows:

-(in thousands) June 30, 2018 December 31, 2017
+(in thousands) J une 30, 2019 I December 31, 2018

 Available-for-sale securities

-Unrealized gains \$ - \$
+Unrealized gains \$ 32 \$

-Unrealized losses
+Unrealized losses (192)

-Accumulated other comprehensive income \$ - \$
+Accumulated other comprehensive income (loss) \$ 32 \$ (192)

-Reclassifications out of Accumulated Other Comprehensive Income
+Reclassifications out of Accumulated Other Comprehensive Income (Loss)

-The Company did not record any reclassifications out of accumulated other comprehensive income during the three and six months ended June 30, 2018 and 2017.
+The Company did not record any reclassifications out of accumulated other comprehensive income (loss) during the three and six months ended June 30, 2019 and 2018.

-Note 16.
+Note 18.
 Equity Incentive Plan

-The Company's 2017 Equity Incentive Plan, or the Plan, provides incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including certain personnel of PRCM and its affiliates.
+The Company's 2017 Equity Incentive Plan, or the Plan, provides incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including certain personnel of the Manager and its affiliates.
 The Plan is administered by the compensation committee of the Company's board of directors.
-The compensation committee has the full authority to administer and interpret the Plan, to authorize the granting of awards, to determine the eligibility of directors, officers, advisors, consultants and other personnel, including personnel of PRCM and its affiliates, to receive an award, to determine the number of shares of common stock to be covered by each award (subject to the individual participant limitations provided in the Plan), to determine the terms, provisions and conditions of each award (which may not be inconsistent with the terms of the Plan), to prescribe the form of instruments evidencing awards and to take any other actions and make all other determinations that it deems necessary or appropriate in connection with the Plan or the administration or interpretation thereof.
+The compensation committee has the full authority to administer and interpret the Plan, to authorize the granting of awards, to determine the eligibility of directors, officers, advisors, consultants and other personnel, including personnel of the Manager and its affiliates, to receive an award, to determine the number of shares of common stock to be covered by each award (subject to the individual participant limitations provided in the Plan), to determine the terms, provisions and conditions of each award (which may not be inconsistent with the terms of the Plan), to prescribe the form of instruments evidencing awards and to take any other actions and make all other determinations that it deems necessary or appropriate in connection with the Plan or the administration or interpretation thereof.
 In connection with this authority, the compensation committee may, among other things, establish performance goals that must be met in order for awards to be granted or to vest, or for the restrictions on any such awards to lapse.

 The Plan provides for grants of restricted common stock, phantom shares, dividend equivalent rights and other equity-based awards, subject to a ceiling of 3,242,306 shares available for issuance under the Plan.
 The Plan allows for the Company's board of directors to expand the types of awards available under the Plan to include long-term incentive plan units in the future.
 If an award granted under the Plan expires or terminates, the shares subject to any portion of the award that expires or terminates without having been exercised or paid, as the case may be, will again become available for the issuance of additional awards.
-Unless earlier terminated by the Company's board of directors, no new award may be granted under the Plan after the tenth anniversary of the date that such Plan was initially approved by the Company's board of directors.
+Unless earlier terminated by the Company's board of directors, no new award may be granted under the Plan after the tenth anniversary of the effective date of the Plan.
 No award may be granted under the Plan to any person who, assuming payment of all awards held by such person, would own or be deemed to own more than 9.8% of the outstanding shares of the Company's common stock.

-During the six months ended June 30, 2018 and 2017, the Company granted 19,175 and 13,205 shares of common stock, respectively, to its independent directors as compensation for their service on the Company's board of directors, pursuant to the terms of the Plan.
-The estimated fair value of these awards was \$17.86 and \$19.50 per share on grant date, based on the closing price of the Company's common stock on the NYSE on such date.
-The shares issued in 2017 vested immediately, and the shares issued in 2018 have a one year vesting period.
+During the six months ended June 30, 2019 and 2018, the Company granted 18,189 and 19,175 shares of common stock, respectively, to its independent directors as compensation for their service on the Company's board of directors, pursuant to the terms of the Plan.
+The estimated fair value of these awards was \$19.24 and \$17.86 per share on grant date, based on the closing price of the Company's common stock on the NYSE on such date.
+The shares have a one year vesting period.